Chimbusonma07/BlackJack-in-Swift-and-Swift-UI/README.md

-# 🃏 SwiftUI Blackjack Game
+# 🃏 Swift and SwiftUI Blackjack Game

 Welcome to **SwiftUI Blackjack**, a visually engaging and beginner-friendly implementation of the classic card game!
 This version includes game animations, auto-play dealer logic, scorekeeping, and a three-round system to determine the overall winner.
 Unfortuantely, Swift UI can only work on Apple devices so you need one to run the code without issues.